 The Global Health Delivery Project (GHD) at Harvard is a collaboration between Brigham and Women’s Hospital, Harvard Medical School, and Harvard Business School.
-Founded in 2007 by Harvard University professors Paul Farmer and Michael Porter, with current World Bank President Dr. Jim Yong Kim, GHD investigates the management of disease treatment and prevention by addressing the significant global health “delivery gap” that, despite unprecedented new financial resources and medical advances, prevents care from consistently reaching patients who need it.
+Founded in 2007 by Harvard University professors Paul Farmer and Michael Porter, and Jim Yong Kim, GHD investigates the management of disease treatment and prevention by addressing the significant global health “delivery gap” that, despite unprecedented new financial resources and medical advances, prevents care from consistently reaching patients who need it.
 GHD disseminates this knowledge through scholarly publications, educational opportunities, and online communities of practice on GHDonline.org.
 GHD aims to train current and future leaders in health care delivery.

 GHD’s products include:

 - GHD Case Study Collection: GHD has developed more than 30 Harvard Business School-style teaching cases with accompanying guides for instructors that form the foundation for a range of health care delivery courses.
 Cases capture real-life scenarios and explore how leaders implement value-based principles.
 In 2014, new cases on universal health care and nutrition policy debuted at the Ministerial Leadership in Health program, a joint initiative of Harvard School of Public Health and Harvard Kennedy School.
 Cases and their corresponding teaching notes, topical concept notes, a glossary, and an in-depth curriculum guide for instructors are available at no cost online through Harvard Business Publishing.
 Cases are also available for download directly at GHDonline.org/cases.